lealbaugh/jvns-redesign/source/_posts/2014-05-28-anonymous-talk-submission-equals-amazing.markdown

 ### Talk review: Letter grades

-[Lindsey](https://twitter.com/lindsey) suggested this way of managing review, I think from another program committee she'd been on.
+[Lindsey](https://twitter.com/lindsey) suggested this way of managing review after having seen it at academic conferences.
 Each of us assigned a proposal a letter grade (A-D), from "I will fight for this talk", to "I will fight for this talk to be *rejected*".
 We then looked at the highest & lowest grade for each talk and binned them into AA, AB, AC, AD, BB, BC, BD, CC, CD, DD.
 We rejected any talk that didn't have an A.